Red X iconGreen tick iconYellow tick icon

 Pharmacology and Toxicology are at the forefront of modern medicine with a focus on developing drugs to treat important conditions, such as cancer, diabetes, neurological conditions and heart disease.
 Understanding Pharmacology is key to advancing research in almost all areas of biomedical research, while Toxicology is key to understanding human impacts in a changing world.

-Why study Pharmacology and Toxicology?
+Why study Pharmacology?

 Most people are interested in pharmacology because drugs occupy such a prominent place in everyday life.
 Constant progress in medicine involves the design of new drugs that can cure cancer, cardiovascular disease, neurological disorders and other medical conditions.